mesoneer-ag/camunda-spring-boot-quickstarter/README.md

 Your Name;unlimited
 --------------- END CAMUNDA BPM LICENSE KEY ---------------
 ```
+When using the enterprise edition, remove the history cockpit plugin files.

 ### Camunda BPM Community Edition (CE)
 For Camunda CE version update *build.gradle* accordingly and remove